OmarDouiba/alx-system_engineering-devops/0x0B-ssh/README.md

 - `N`: This option allows you to specify a new passphrase for the key.
 In the script, it's used to set the passphrase for the private key to "betty."

 - `f`: This option allows you to specify the filename of the key file.
 In the script, it's used to set the filename of the private key to "school" and, by extension, the public key to "school.pub."

+(
+`-C is for setting a comment, -N is for setting the passphrase, and -f is for specifying the filename of the key files` )